Compressing the chronology of a temporal network with graph commutators

-Taken together, these previous studies outline the limits in which one can put aside chronology in network structure.
-When the dynamics \textit{on} the network are much faster than the dynamics \textit{of} the network, the static limit of the network is appropriate, in which many dynamical steps of the network structure can be combined to yield the same behavior of the dynamics on the network.
-When the dynamics on the network are much slower than the network changes, then it is safe to average over many timesteps, referred to as the annealed limit.
-In both limits, the dynamical history of the network can be compressed in a clear way.
-In between these limits, it is less clear to what extent the temporal history of the network structure can be compressed while remaining faithful to the dynamics on the network.
-Here, we address the problem of quantifying if a sequence of networks lies in between these two limits; thereby allowing us to ignore and compress unimportant structural changes while preserving changes that affect the dynamical process.
+A continuing challenge is the interplay of dynamics \textit{on} the network (changes in variables on nodes and edges) with dynamics \textit{of} the network (where the topological structure changes over time).
+When the timescales of these two are well separated, we can take one of two limits.
+If the dynamics on the network are much faster, we can use a static limit where the network structure is essentially constant.
+When the dynamics on the network are much slower, referred to as the annealed limit, then the dynamical variables effectively experience the average of the network structure over time.
+Then we can aggregate many snapshots regardless of their chronological order.
+In between these two limits, neither type of dynamics can be neglected~\cite{st-onge_phase_2018}.
+Then it is less clear how or if the history of the network's structure can be compressed while remaining faithful to the dynamics on the network.

+Here, we quantify the importance of chronology in a sequence of network snapshots by considering its effects on dynamics.
+Our goal is to compress unimportant structural changes while preserving changes that significantly affect the dynamical process.
+By compression, we mean a reduction in the number of snapshots used to represent a network’s history, rather than a minimization of the description length or memory needed for these snapshots \cite{peixoto_modelling_2017}.
+This task has practical benefits, such as reducing the computational cost of simulation, and we consider it a fundamental scientific question: to what extent do we need to keep track of the chronological changes to a network’s structure in order to model dynamical processes on it?

-We propose a novel method for quantifying the importance of chronological dynamics in temporal data by assessing the sensitivity of pairwise network snapshots to aggregation.
-We consider an epidemic spreading process but abstract the dynamics to a simple diffusion process which could represent other dynamical processes on networks (e.g., synchronization of coupled oscillators or cascading failures in power grids) and formulate a pair-wise error measure that signifies the effects on the diffusion process of aggregating snapshots into a static network.
-We use the error measure to successively compress a sequence of chronological snapshots by compressing the adjacent pair of snapshots with the lowest relative error.
+We propose a method to do so by assessing the sensitivity of the dynamics to aggregating pairs of network snapshots.
+We take an epidemic spreading model as our main example, but we abstract the dynamics in a way that could represent other dynamical processes on networks (e.g., synchronization of coupled oscillators or cascading failures in power grids).
+Specifically, we formulate a pairwise error measure using matrix commutators that captures how aggregating snapshots affects the epidemic process, and we aggregate network snapshots as long as this error remains low.
 Using synthetic networks and real data, we find that this approach is successful at producing a compressed snapshot sequence that still mimics the dynamic behavior of the original sequence.